dalenguyen/firebase-wordpress-plugin/README.md

 ## Description

-The Integrate Firebase Plugin will help to you allow user to login to your WordPress interface - not to WordPress dashboard - from Google Firebase authentication.
-You can show info of logged in show and able to show data that is only available to your firebase's users.
+The Integrate Firebase Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
+You can show user info display data that is only available to your Firebase users.

 ### Links